rocketacademy/fundamentals-lite-docs/course-logistics/tips-and-tricks/tooling-pro-tips.md

 #### Across Multiple Files

-VSCode has a [search and replace feature](https://code.visualstudio.com/docs/editor/codebasics#\_search-across-files) that allows us to edit all instances of a given string in multiple files at once.
+VSCode has a [search and replace feature](https://code.visualstudio.com/docs/editor/codebasics#_search-across-files) that allows us to edit all instances of a given string in multiple files at once.

 ### Hide Minimap

-The [VSCode minimap](https://code.visualstudio.com/docs/getstarted/userinterface#\_minimap) is displayed by default in VSCode to show one's vertical position within a file.
-This may not be necessary in Coding Basics and we can hide the minimap for more space in VSCode.
+The [VSCode minimap](https://code.visualstudio.com/docs/getstarted/userinterface#_minimap) is displayed by default in VSCode to show one's vertical position within a file.
+This may not be necessary in Coding Fundamentals and we can hide the minimap for more space in VSCode.
 Hide the minimap by toggling View > Show Minimap in the menu bar.

 ## Troubleshooting the Terminal Editor